mkdotam/aws-tf-ecs-wordpress/README.md

 ### Prerequisites

 To deploy this project succesfully you will need to have installed on your machine:
-* terragrunt (v0.32.2),
 * terraform (v1.0.7)
 * python3 (preferrable 3.8)
 * ~/.aws/[config|credentials] should contain correct profile information for your AWS account.

-Note: You can use `tfenv` and `tgenv` command line tools to manage terraform and terragrunt versions respectively.
+Note: You can use [tfenv](https://github.com/tfutils/tfenv) command line tools to manage terraform versions respectively.

 ### Deployment